AadityaUoHyd/google-oauth-sso-demo-app/README.md

 - Google APIs use the OAuth 2.0 protocol for authentication and authorization.
 Google supports common OAuth 2.0 scenarios such as those for web server, client-side, installed, and limited-input device applications.

 - Here we are using for web applications.
-To begin, obtain OAuth 2.0 client credentials from the Google API Console, and use them in application.yml file of spring-boot code.
+To begin, obtain two OAuth-2.0 client credentials (ClientID & ClientSecret) from the Google API Console, and use them in application.yml file of spring-boot code.
 Then your client application requests an access token from the Google Authorization Server, extracts a token from the response, and sends the token to the Google API that you want to access.